calebephrem/unique-custom-id/README.md

 ## 🧸 Final Thoughts

-UCID is built for fun, flexibility, and speed — perfect for devs who want secure and customizable identifiers in milliseconds.
+UCID is built for security, flexibility, and speed — perfect for devs who want secure and customizable identifiers in milliseconds.

 ## 🌟 Give It a Try!